Framework OND

 • Prioritized business objective

-• Problem map and stakeholder view
+• Problem map and the people involved

 • Initial risks, dependencies, and success criteria